-Penn Energy Renewables, Ltd. (Penn) has executed a FIT contract with the Ontario Power Authority (OPA) for the construction of a 10 MW, ground-mounted, Class 3 solar energy facility near the Town of Prescott, in the County of Leeds and Grenville, Ontario.
-The subject lands are located in part of Lots 34 Concession 1 of the Township of Edwardsburgh/Cardinal (former Township of Edwardsburgh).
-The proposed Renewable Energy Generation Facility (REGF) would consist of a collection of solar photovoltaic (PV) modules (each approximately 1.00 m x 1.67 m or 1.00 m x 2.00 m in dimension) that are grouped into arrays tilted and facing south.
+Penn Energy Renewables, Ltd. (Penn) has executed a Feed-In-Tariff (FIT) contract with the Ontario Power Authority (OPA) for the construction of a 10 megawatt (MW), ground-mounted, Class 3 solar energy facility near the Town of Baltimore, northeast of Cobourg, in Northumberland County, Ontario.
+The subject lands are located in Lot 3 Concession 2 in the Township of Hamilton.
+The proposed Renewable Energy Generation Facility (REGF or the Facility) would consist of a collection of solar photovoltaic (PV) modules (each approximately 1.00 m x 1.67 m or 1.00 m x 2.00 m in dimension) that are grouped into arrays tilted and facing south.
 These stationary arrays are strung together forming a series of rows oriented east to west.
-The Environmental Protection Act (EPA) administered by the Ministry of the Environment (MOE) regulates Renewable Energy Approvals (REAs) under Part V.0.1 of the act, pursuant to Ontario Regulation 359/09.
+The Environmental Protection Act (EPA or the Act) administered by the Ministry of the Environment (MOE) regulates Renewable Energy Approvals (REAs) under Part V.0.1 of the Act, pursuant to Ontario Regulation 359/09.
 A proponent of a renewable energy project is required to submit numerous reports as part of an REA application; one of which is a Decommissioning Plan Report (DPR).